When the Future Disappears: The Modernist Imagination in Late Colonial Korea, by Janet Poole (Columbia University Press, 2014)

-The Cultural Revolution at the Margins, by Yiching Wu
+The Cultural Revolution at the Margins: Chinese Socialism in Crisis, by Yiching Wu

 Mao Zedong envisioned a great struggle to “wreak havoc under the heaven” when he launched the Cultural Revolution in 1966.
 But as radicalized Chinese youth rose up against Party officials, events quickly slipped from the government’s grasp, and rebellion took on a life of its own.
 Turmoil became a reality in a way the Great Leader had not foreseen.
 The Cultural Revolution at the Margins recaptures these formative moments from the perspective of the disenfranchised and disobedient rebels Mao unleashed and later betrayed.